Random dribbles following the Cavaliers’ 112-110 overtime road loss to the Toronto Raptors in Game 6 on Friday.

 14. Kenny Atkinson to reporters: “This is why you fight so hard to get home-court advantage.
 We knew this wasn’t going to be easy.
 This is the playoffs, this is what it’s about.
 We’ve got to recover and get ready for Sunday’s game.”

 15. Luckily for the Cavs, the Pistons overcame a 24-point deficit in Orlando on Friday to win by 14.
-So should the Cavs advance (and that’s no guarantee), their second-round opponent will be in the same spot.
+So if the Cavs advance (and that’s no guarantee), their second-round opponent will be in the same spot.
 Specificially, also coming off a Game 7.

 18. They did a much better job on the glass in this one, outrebounding Toronto by a 52-38 count.
 That’s part of the reason they were able to get back in it.
-They also were better in the turnover department, though the 18 they coughed up here will still be too many for a Game 7.
+They also were better in the turnover department, though the 18 they coughed up here will still be too many in a Game 7.

 19. Jarrett Allen played his best game of the postseason, finishing with 14 points and seven rebounds.
 But his 2-of-6 shooting on free throws sure didn’t help.
 Overall, the Cavs were 19-of-27 from the line.
 That proved costly.